ad-freiburg/elevant/benchmark-webapp/README.md

         ln -s ../benchmarks

-1. Link to the `wikidata-types` directory that contains the whitelist type file `types.txt`:
+1. Link to the `data` directory that contains the whitelist type file `whitelist_types.txt`:

-        ln -s ../wikidata-types
+        ln -s ../data

 1. Start a file server: